Watery, Domestic

-Watery, Domestic is the fourth EP by American indie rock band Pavement.
-It is their final release to feature drummer Gary Young as a member.
+Watery, Domestic is the fourth EP by American indie rock band Pavement, released on November 25, 1992 through Matador Records.
+It is the group's final release to feature drummer Gary Young as a member.

-Background
+Background and recording

-The record marked the recording debuts of both Bob Nastanovich and Mark Ibold on percussion and bass respectively - although both had been touring members for some time, the debut album, Slanted and Enchanted and the preceding EPs had been recorded by a trio of Stephen Malkmus, Spiral Stairs and Gary Young.
+The record marked the recording debuts of both Bob Nastanovich and Mark Ibold on percussion and bass respectively.
+Although both had been touring members for some time, the debut album, Slanted and Enchanted and the preceding EPs had been recorded by a trio of Stephen Malkmus, Spiral Stairs and Gary Young.

-Recording

 All four songs can also be found on Slanted and Enchanted: Luxe & Reduxe, the liner notes to which identify a further 3 songs as having been recorded during the same session.
 As well as the standard CD and 12" vinyl releases, the record was also available as a 12" picture disc in the UK.

-Packaging
+Artwork and packaging

 The image of the rooster on the cover was created by defacing the cover of the self-titled album by Ambergris, with the photographic rooster image by Stephen S Myers, American, born 1942.
 The art direction for the original rooster image was provided by Thom Williams.

-Bob Nastanovich revealed on the Discograffiti podcast that the EP's title was a reference to Nastonvich's beer preferences, since his tastes typically went towards low-alcohol American beer brands.
+Bob Nastanovich revealed on the Discograffiti podcast that the EP's title was a reference to Nastanovich's beer preferences, since his tastes typically went towards low-alcohol American beer brands.